pflanze/xmlhub-indexer/README.md

 program executes them in the sensible order anyway; you can also use the short options shown in the `--help` text instead):

-    xmlhub-indexer path/to/your/checkout/of/xmlhub --pull --write-errors --open-if-changed --commit --push
+    xmlhub-indexer path/to/your/checkout/of/xmlhub --pull --write-errors --open-if-changed --push

 Running this will pull, convert, write the output even if there are errors, and if there were changes, commit and push them back to the